top of page

 ThorVG Viewer

 ThorVG provides the resource verification tool for the ThorVG Engine.
 It does immediate rendering via web browser running on the ThorVG web-assembly binary, allowing real-time editing of the vector elements on it.
-It doesn't upload your resources to any external server while allowing to export to supported formats such as TVG, so the designer resource copyright is protected.
+It doesn't upload your resources to any external server while allowing to export to supported formats such as GIF, so the designer resource copyright is protected.